Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Introduction

 \section{Introduction}

-Intelligent Systems that plan their actions to complete a task autonomously based on feedback from the environment~\cite{maes1993modeling, franklin1996agent, brustoloni1991autonomous} have been extensively studied over time.
-Such systems often lacked the adaptability and decision-making sophistication needed for solving complex tasks~\cite{maes1993modeling, franklin1996agent, brustoloni1991autonomous}.
-However, the recent advent of Large Language Models (LLMs) has significantly improved the planning and decision-making capabilities~\cite{wang2024survey, guo2024large, xi2025rise} by serving as a core component of these intelligent systems.
-With LLM integration, they have advanced to demonstrate cutting-edge adaptability, problem-solving skills, and autonomy ~\cite{huang2022language, wei2022chain, yao2023react, li2024agentsneed}.
-We will refer to the LLM-integrated Intelligent Systems as \textit{\llmAgents{}}.
+Intelligent systems that plan their actions to complete a task autonomously based on feedback from the environment~\cite{franklin1996agent, maes1993modeling} have been extensively studied over time.
+Such systems often lacked the adaptability and decision-making sophistication needed to solve complex tasks~\cite{maes1993modeling}.
+The recent advent of Large Language Models (LLMs) has significantly improved planning and decision-making capabilities~\cite{hou2024large, wei2022chain, zheng2025towards, du2023improving} by serving as a core component of these intelligent systems.
+With LLM integration, these systems have advanced to demonstrate improved adaptability, problem-solving skills, and autonomy, leading to their wide adoption in solving real-world problems across diverse domains~\cite{huang2022language, yao2023react, li2024agentsneed}.

-However, the performance of a single LLM-based agent is still limited when solving real-world problems that entail domain knowledge from various fields or involve multiple intermediate steps~\cite{li2023camel, nguyen2024agilecoder, xia2024agentless, qian2023chatdev, arora2024masai}.
-To further enhance the effectiveness and applicability of \llmAgents{}, researchers have assembled \llmAgents{} of different expertise and responsibilities into Multi-agent (MA) systems.
-These agents can engage in collaborations to achieve a common goal through continuous discussion or debate.
-Additionally, tasks can be decomposed into smaller subtasks, each assigned to agents with specialized expertise.
-It's been shown that such activities can enhance \llmAgents{}' divergent thinking~\cite{liang2023encouraging}, reasoning~\cite{du2023improving, smit2024goingmadlookmultiagent}, and decision-making abilities~\cite{chan2023chateval, chen2023multi, chen2024magdi}, which would contribute to improving performance in solving tasks.